Speaking

 • What's your speaking fee?

 Event planners can be concerned about hidden costs or inflexible pricing.
-To remove that pressure, I base my fee on clear factors such as event size and scope, in-person vs. virtual delivery, the level of customization and prep, and any add-ons like Q&A sessions, panels, or team workshops.
+To remove that pressure, I base my fee on clear factors such as event size and scope, the level of customization and prep required, and any add-ons like Q&A sessions, panels, or workshops.

-(Related: "Do you require a deposit to hold a date?" and "What makes you a no-risk, no-brainer choice for my event?")
+(Related: "Do you require a deposit to hold a date? and "Do you speak pro bono?")

 • Do you speak 'pro bono'?

-(See also: "What is your speaking fee?" and "Do you require a deposit to hold a date?")
+(See also: "What's your speaking fee?" and "Do you require a deposit to hold a date?")

 • What's your travel expenses policy?

 I keep everything transparent so there are no shocks to your budget.
-My schedule is flexible—early-morning or red-eye flights are fine if it helps reduce costs—and I don’t require luxury accommodations.
+My schedule is flexible; early-morning or red-eye flights are fine if it helps reduce costs.
 We’ll confirm all details in advance to keep the process smooth and fair.

-(Related: "What's your speaking fee?" and "How do you handle last-minute surprises?")
+(Related: "What's your speaking fee?" and "Do you speak pro bono?")

 • Do you require a deposit to hold a date?

-Yes.
-A non-refundable 30 percent deposit secures your event date and locks it into my calendar.
+If a speaking fee applies, a non-refundable 30% deposit secures your event date and locks it into my calendar.
 The remaining balance is typically due 14 days before the event, unless we agree on different timing.

 I understand that the idea of putting down a deposit can feel risky, but this policy actually protects both of us, because it guarantees your date and it ensures that I can focus my time and preparation exclusively on your event.